 So a basic tree will look like

-To make it more visible, we create a Tenant called "Demo Tenant" at Administration Tenants
+To make it more visible, we create a Tenant called "Demo Tenant" at Container management Containers

 The container tree will now looks like

-In the next step, we create "Nodes" inside of the "Demo Tenant" at Basic Monitoring Nodes.
+In the next step, we create "Nodes" inside of the "Demo Tenant" at Container management Tenants.

 In this example, we create an own node for the "Data center team", and for the "Developers".
 So every team can create their hosts inside of their own container.
 The container tree will now look like: